The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 The future will not belong to the people who do things fastest or cheapest.
 It will belong to the people who do them best.
 And the market will always define what 'best' is.

-AI-generated writing often pulls from generic SEO content that already exists across the internet so there is a pattern there.
-The result?
+AI-generated writing often pulls from generic SEO content that already exists across the internet.
+AI is made to produce the statistical averages of language, not originality.
+As more companies use the same models

 Zero personality or point of view